postmanlabs/labs-docs/src/pages/docs/integrations/intro-integrations.md

 All calls for each integration will come from this IP address.
 Whitelisting this IP address will allow the integrations work as expected.

+## Static IP Support

+You can use static IP addresses to enable integrations and custom webhooks for Postman collections backups that need to access hosted (private) networks behind firewalls that require whitelisted IP addresses.

+Contact your IT team to whitelist the following static IP in your firewall to enable collection backup integrations and webhooks:

+* US East: `3.212.102.200`

+Once you whitelist this IP address, calls for the integrations and webhooks will be able to connect to your network and allow the integrations and webhooks to work as expected.

-Postman supports implementing static IP addresses for the following integration services:
+Postman supports implementing static IP addresses for the following integrations and webhooks:

 - [Custom Webhooks](https://learning.postman.com/docs/integrations/webhooks/)
 - [GitHub Custom Domain Backup](https://learning.postman.com/docs/integrations/available-integrations/github/#backup-collections-to-github-on-custom-domain)